 The more accurately your content depicts how you can meet the unique needs of a prospect, the more likely they are to trust you with their business.
 Persona-specific content is one of the true tests of a self-proclaimed “customer-centric organization.”
 If you cannot truly detach your message from your own product-oriented goals and speak from the perspective of the buyer persona, you won’t be able to address the real-world problems your prospects face.

 Different personas prefer different channels.
 Understanding a persona’s willingness to engage over social media, email, traditional phone outreach, and other touchpoints is vital – the medium really is part of the message.

 Persona-specific content also gives you additional options before giving up on a lead.
 The persona you identified as the most likely fit may have been incorrect; in that case, consider switching tactics to the next best persona fit for a lead if it seems highly qualified yet otherwise unreceptive.

 5. Watch, listen, and adjust

-Lead generation is a continuous cycle, and the lead-management process must also be viewed as a thriving, ongoing process which requires attention and adjustment to suit changing business conditions and market signals.
+Lead generation is a continuous cycle, and the lead-management process must also be viewed as a thriving, ongoing process that requires attention and adjustment to suit changing business conditions and market signals.